Hepatitis B factsheet

 • mild headache.

-Children with HBV should also get the hepatitis A immunisation.
+Family members of children with HBV should get tested and vaccinated.
+Children with HBV should also get the hepatitis A vaccine.

 Pregnancy and breastfeeding

-If you have HBV and are pregnant, you can speak to your doctor about medicine that can reduce the chance of passing the virus on to your baby.
+If you are pregnant and have HBV, talk to your doctor.
+Medicine during pregnancy can help lower the chance of passing the virus to your baby.

 • the HBV vaccination